 More than 70 children are in the Villa Emilia program, and Sister Pilar takes care of them all, along with their mothers.
 The women are trained in garment-making with the expectation that they’ll later be employed in the large industrial garment industry in Bolivia.
 For the time being, however, they work in a garment factory managed by the sisters of Villa Emilia.
 There they learn not only technical know-how, but also work ethic and workplace skills that will help them succeed – and that they’ll later pass on to their own children.

-During their stay at Villa Emilia, the women learn to look up to and trust Sister Pilar and they work hard to prove themselves and to “graduate” from the transitional program.
-Their children do as well – they attend school and get tutored by Sister Pilar, learning from the nuns and from their mothers to work hard to succeed.
-The results are measurable — an unusually high percentage of the Villa Emilia children are in the top of their classes at school.
+During their stay at Villa Emilia, the women learn to look up to and trust Sister Pilar, and they work hard to prove themselves and to “graduate” from the transitional program.
+Their children do as well – they attend school and are tutored by Sister Pilar, learning from the nuns and from their mothers to work hard to succeed.
+The results are measurable — an unusually high percentage of the Villa Emilia children are at the top of their classes at school.

 A stable future

 Once the families are ready, they transition into permanent housing.
 The homes are initially owned by the sisters, but the women buy them for their own, using their wages to pay the mortgages and thus learning about budgeting and homeownership – more lessons they pass on to their children.

 Once in their new homes, some of the women stay on working at the sisters’ factory, while others land jobs on the outside.
 Either way, they become the proud owners of small, modern houses built close together on a large, subdivided plot.
 The neighborhood allows the families, who have become friends and colleagues, to stay together in schools, commuter buses and workplaces.